 Established in 2006, the Melbourne Art Foundation commissions program provides a living artist with a rare opportunity to realise a large-scale work for unveiling at Melbourne Art Fair, which is later gifted to a prominent Australian institution.
 Although unable to be shown at the 2020 Melbourne Art Fair due to COVID-19, visitors will be able to see the monumental, six-metre high sculpture at the entrance to the new HOTA Gallery, set to open 8 May 2021.

 Melbourne Art Fair spoke with Nithiyendran about his inspiration and process in developing this work, and of the importance of commissions to support living artists.
-Watch the full video below.
+Watch the full video above.

 Ramesh Mario Nithiyendran is represented by Sullivan+Strumpf, Warrang/Sydney.